• Skip to main content

 • Add the cake batter to the parchment paper-lined springform pan.
 The cake batter would be thick (to compensate for sliced peaches releasing moisture during baking).
 Arrange peach slices on top, with the remaining half of the raspberries in between.

-• Place the springform baking pan with the cake batter on the middle rack (this is especially important for non-convection ovens).
-Bake for about 45 or 50 minutes - the tester (or toothpick) inserted in the center of the cake should come out clean.
-If not, bake 5 or 10 more minutes longer, checking the cake every 5 minutes.
+• Convection Oven: Bake for about 45 or 50 minutes if using a convection (fan) oven - the tester (or toothpick) inserted in the center of the cake should come out clean right around 50 minutes mark but it could be different for your oven.
 I baked this cake on a convection bake setting for exactly 45 minutes at 350 F - it was completely done and nicely browned by that time.
-If you use a regular oven, the cake could take longer (up to about 1 hour) to bake at 350 F.

-• Remove the cake from the oven.
+• COOL THE CAKE: Remove the cake from the oven.
 Let it cool in a springform pan on a wire rack.
 After cooling the cake for about 20 minutes, release the cake from the springform pan.
 You can move it to a cake platter or a large plate by holding the edges of parchment paper.
 To remove the cake from the parchment paper, I would let it cool longer (about 40 minutes total) so that the cake doesn't fall apart when you move it.

 • When serving, dust with powdered sugar.